A.V. Williams Data Center Colocation Terms and Conditions

 Terms of occupancy

 Unless the Occupant operates on a self-sufficient financial model, the University subsidizes a majority portion of this service.
 The floor space, power consumption, and facility infrastructure is fully subsidized by the University.
 The data center infrastructure, including the network, is a shared expense between the occupants and DIT.
-Each Occupant accepts financial responsibility for their portion from the date their IT systems are racked, powered and networked.
+Each Occupant accepts financial responsibility for their portion from the date their IT systems are racked, powered, and networked.
 Changes in scope of occupancy, and the corresponding change in occupancy cost, can only be made upon mutual agreement between the Occupant and the University.
-The Occupant’s IT systems may remain in the data center for as long as the University and DIT operate the facility as defined and providing that the Occupant adheres to theDIT policies and procedures.
+The Occupant’s IT systems may remain in the data center for as long as the University and DIT operate the facility as defined providing that the Occupant adheres to the DIT policies and procedures.

-Space and service allocations, both initial and additional, must be requested via the online using the Colocation Service Request Form.
+Space and service allocations, both initial and additional, must be requested online using the Colocation Service Request Form.
 DIT reserves the right to deny any initial requests and requests for expansion while recommending alternate solutions.

 Top